Platform for Simulated Helicopter Motion

 Pitch and roll control arms (3" steel channel) welded to top universal joint flange.

-The simulator sits on this welded steel frame,
+The simulator sits on this welded steel frame, which bolts to the rotating hub.

 Yaw Axis